Soily/HardSerialLCDv1.0/README.md

 HardSerialLCDv1.0
 =================

-SoftwareLibrary for Serial LCD Module from Grove Starter Kit (v1.1) for use with Arduino and hardware uart
+Arduino Library for Serial LCD Module from Grove Starter Kit (v1.1) for use with Intel Edison Arduino IDE and hardware UART